Fekete polynomials of principal Dirichlet characters: Abstract

 \section{Abstract}

 Fekete polynomials associated to quadratic Dirichlet characters have interesting arithmetic properties, and have been studied in many works.
 In this paper, we study a seemingly simpler yet rich variant: the Fekete polynomial $F_n(x) = \sum_{a=1}^n \chi_n(a) x^a$ associated to a principal Dirichlet character $\chi_n$ of modulus $n$.
 We investigate the cyclotomic factors of $F_n$ and conjecturally describe all of them.
-One interesting observation from our computations is that the non-cyclotomic part $f_n$ of $F_n(x)/x$ is usually irreducible.
-We study this factor closely in the special case that $n$ is a product of two odd primes, proving basic properties like separability in specific cases, and studying its coefficients and special values.
+One interesting observation from our computations is that the non-cyclotomic part $f_n$ of $F_n(x)/x$ seems to be always irreducible.
+We study this factor closely in the special case that $n$ is a product of two odd primes, proving separability in specific cases, and studying its coefficients and special values.
 Combining these theoretical results with computational evidence lets us identify the Galois group of $f_n$ for small $n$, and raises precise questions in general.